 Let me break down how this happens.

-Google tracks important metrics to identify sites sites that provide good user experience.
+Google tracks important metrics to identify sites that provide good user experience.
 So if your content is ranking and you provide your target customer with good content Google is happy.
 Google rewards sites that have topical authority with high search results for different types of content.

 Topical authority is great for content marketers because the more content you produce on a topic, the more traffic you get.
 That’s why it’s so important to focus on a few seed keywords.